gioyous-it/actionbox-vm/README.md

 ![ActionBoxVM desktop](0.png)

-[noVNC](https://logos-chairs-dual-chapters.trycloudflare.com/vnc.html?autoconnect=true&resize=remote) — Control ActionBoxVM from your Browser
+[noVNC link Is inside the status.json file](status.json) — Control ActionBoxVM from your Browser

 The VNC link above is updated automatically whenever a new ActionBoxVM session starts.